ibrahimaitech/BMW-MD/README.md

-4, TAP DEPLOY  IT ON HEROKU ..Use Ibrahim Tech App..
+4, TAP DEPLOY.., AND DEPLOY IT ON HEROKU ..Use Ibrahim Tech App..

  <hr>